Yellow Submarine (song): Legacy

 The tune of the song has been used in protests and demonstrations in Britain and America, with the lyrics changed to "We all live in a fascist regime".
-It was adopted in this way by protesters in New York City during George W. Bush's inauguration as US president in January 2005; by anti-G8 protesters in Scotland in July the same year; by anti-monarchist demonstrators in London on the day of Prince William and Kate Middleton's wedding in April 2011; and by Londoners protesting the result of the UK general election in May 2015.
+It was adopted in this way by protesters in New York City during George W. Bush's inauguration as US president in January 2005; by anti-G8 protesters in Scotland in July the same year; by anti-monarchist demonstrators in London on the day of Prince William and Catherine Middleton's wedding in April 2011; and by Londoners protesting the result of the UK general election in May 2015.
 (Note: In late 1968, American cult leader Charles Manson named his headquarters at Canoga Park in California "Yellow Submarine" after the song.)

 Starr reprised the song's nautical and escapist themes in his 1969 composition "Octopus's Garden", his second and last song recorded by the Beatles.
 "Yellow Submarine" has continued to be one of his signature songs during his post-Beatles solo career.
 He has regularly included it in his concert set lists when touring with the All Starr Band.
 The first of several live versions appears on the 1992 album Ringo Starr and His All Starr Band Volume 2: Live from Montreux.
 For McCartney, "Yellow Submarine" inaugurated a strand of his writing that became highly popular among generations of children yet was also open to mockery by his detractors.
 Later examples of his children's songs include "All Together Now" from Yellow Submarine; Wings' "Mary Had a Little Lamb", based on the nursery rhyme of that title; and "We All Stand Together", from McCartney's 1984 animated short film Rupert and the Frog Song.

 The Beatles' recording was included on compilation albums such as 1962–1966 and 1.
 In 1986, "Yellow Submarine" / "Eleanor Rigby" was reissued in the UK as part of EMI's twentieth anniversary of each of the Beatles' singles and peaked at number 63 on the UK Singles Chart.
 The 2015 edition of 1 and the expanded 1+ box set includes a video clip for the song, compiled from footage from the 1968 animated film.
 In July 2018, the two songs were released on a 7-inch vinyl picture disc to mark the 50th anniversary of the Yellow Submarine film's release.

 Spanish football club Villarreal CF got the nickname "Yellow Submarine" from the same song of the Beatles, and since then have become synonymously connected to the La Liga club.
 At the time, the song was highly popular in Spain during 1960s (albeit it was sung in Spanish), when Villarreal was still a small club.